snawaza243/react-todo-app/ReadMe.md

 - Categorize tasks: Allow users to categorize their tasks into different groups or projects.

-- Cloud-based storage: Integrate the app with a cloud-based storage service, such as Google Drive or Dropbox, to allow users to access their to-do lists from multiple devices.
+- Save data locally : Integrate the app with a cloud-based storage service, such as Google Drive or Dropbox, to allow users to access their to-do lists from multiple devices.

 ## Contributing